andresr98/BasicExpressServer/README.md

 - MongoDB and Sequelize ready-to-go configuration files.

 ## How to use
-You can click the ``Use this template`` button to make a copy to your own GitHub account!

 A ``.env`` file can be provided in order to load environment variables.
 The environment variables used in this template are listed below.

 - **DEV** Can be set to ``true`` if you are in a development environment, it allows the use of [``nodemon``](https://www.npmjs.com/package/nodemon).